shigekazukoya/CSharpMcpServer/README.md

 ## Usage

 Each tool is implemented as an independent dotnet project and can be built and used separately.
-For detailed usage instructions, please refer to the README of each tool.
+For detailed usage instructions, please refer to the Servers/README of each tool.

 ## License
 This project is licensed under the [MIT License](LICENSE.txt).